Dontrell Hilliard

-Dontrell Donmond Hilliard (born February 26, 1995) is an American football running back and return specialist for the Tennessee Titans of the National Football League (NFL).
-He played college football at Tulane and signed as an undrafted free agent with the Cleveland Browns in 2018.
+Dontrell Donmond Hilliard (born February 26, 1995) is an American professional football running back and return specialist.
+He played college football for the Tulane Green Wave and signed as an undrafted free agent with the Cleveland Browns in 2018.

-Early years
+Early life

 Hilliard attended and played high school football at Scotlandville Magnet High School.
 He received offers from Tulane and Oklahoma State before committing to the Green Wave.

 College career

 While at Tulane, Hilliard rushed for 2,948 yards and 30 touchdowns and caught 70 passes for 740 yards and four touchdowns over the course of four seasons (47 games).
-As a senior, Hilliard was third in the American Athletic Conference with 1,091 rushing yards and rushed for 12 touchdowns and was named second-team All-AAC.
+As a senior, Hilliard was third in the American Athletic Conference (AAC) with 1,091 rushing yards and rushed for 12 touchdowns and was named second-team All-AAC.